Taxes. Nobody likes em but you have to pay them. If you don’t, you could pay a fine, have your property seized, or end up in jail.

 You can also get a free wage and income transcript if you need to determine your income for this year or previous ones.
 You get that right from the IRS.

 Interested in tax history?
 This website is dope.
-The 16th amendment introduced the progressive income tax in 1913, World War 1 solidified it.
-There had been a brief flat tax and terrifies on imports in the 19th century.
-You can see what a 1040 form looked like in 1913.
+The 16th amendment introduced the progressive income tax in 1913 and World War 1 solidified it.
+There had been a brief flat tax and terrifies on imports in the 19th century to finance a few wars.
+If you’re a tax nerd you might enjoy seeing what a 1040 form looked like in 1913.
 It’s pretty close to the one we use in 2017.

 Credits and Filing